GURPS Mixed Doubles

 GURPS Mixed Doubles is a sourcebook for GURPS.

 Contents

 GURPS Mixed Doubles is a collection of characters intended for use with the GURPS role-playing game accessory Supers.
 Each superhero or supervillain character entry in the book is paired with another one, often with an enemy or a rival, but sometimes with a partner, a relative and, in two cases, lovers.

 Publication history

 Reception

-GURPS Mixed Doubles was reviewed in White Wolf #35.
+Shane L. Hensley reviewed GURPS Mixed Doubles in White Wolf #35 (March/April, 1993), rating it a 3 out of 5 and stated that "Overall, the characters are original and well fleshed out.
+Each entry has a detailed history, ways to fit it into a campaign, a discussion of his or her abilities, and battle tactics.
+If the character is too powerful or too weak for a particular campaign, there is even a power variations section to beef up or tone down the offending super."